neel94/Digital-Factory/README.md

 -->It is made using Ruby 2.3.4 and Rails 4.2

--->I fyou have all the specs installed just ignore this, else use:
+-->If you have all the specs installed just ignore this, else use:

 >bundle install